History of clothing and textiles: Ancient Egypt

-Evidence exists for production of linen cloth in Ancient Egypt in the Neolithic period, c.
+Evidence exists for the production of linen cloth in Ancient Egypt in the Neolithic period, c.
 5500 BC.
 Cultivation of domesticated wild flax, probably an import from the Levant, is documented as early as c.
 6000 BC.
 Other bast fibers including rush, reed, palm, and papyrus were used alone or with linen to make rope and other textiles.
 Evidence for wool production in Egypt is scanty at this period, although there are examples of wool tunics from Greco-Roman Egypt in late antiquity.

 Ancient Egyptian spinning techniques included the drop spindle, hand-to-hand spinning, and rolling on the thigh; yarn was also spliced.
-A horizontal ground loom was used prior to the New Kingdom, when a vertical two-beam loom was introduced, probably from Asia.
+A horizontal ground loom was used prior to the New Kingdom (16th to 11th centuries BCE), when a vertical two-beam loom was introduced, probably from Asia.

-Linen bandages were used in the burial custom of mummification, and art depicts Egyptian men wearing linen kilts and women in narrow dresses with various forms of shirts and jackets, often of sheer pleated fabric.
+The Ancient Egyptian burial custom of mummification used linen bandages, and art depicts Egyptian men wearing linen kilts and women in narrow dresses with various forms of shirts and jackets, often of sheer pleated fabric.